German Annual VAT returns

 Once the annual return has been submitted for a calendar year, any subsequent correction of transactions reported in that year can only be made through a corrective annual return.
 Periodic VAT returns cannot be corrected once the annual VAT return has been submitted.

 The corrective annual VAT return in Germany replaces the previously submitted return.
-It is not a supplementary declaration but a complete new return where all data has to be reported again.
+It is not a supplementary declaration but a completely new return where all data has to be reported again.
 The return is corrected using the same form and way of filing as the annual return.
 In this form, box 110 must be completed with code 1.

 Late filing of the German annual VAT return can be subject to a penalty of up to 10% of the reported VAT amount with a limit of €25,000.
 In practice, the authorities may not always apply this penalty.